sfc-gh-dproksch/snowflake/postgresEncodingIssues/README.md

 Finding every offending column in the database can be an arduous task, given the number of tables and columns per table.
 The Java application, Encoding.java, was developed as a sample way to quickly generate a VIEW for every table and to convert all columns that are CHAR, VARCHAR, and TEXT from SQL_ASCII to UTF-8.

 The following modifications will are necessary:
+-  The connection string will need to reflect the database(s) being run against
-- The SQL for *distinctSchemaTable* will need to be modified
+-  The SQL for *distinctSchemaTable* will need a different *table_catalog* and *table_name* predicate values.
+Perhaps even a *table_schema* predicate will need to be added.